 Gaming headsets fall into two broad categories: wired and wireless.
 Wired headsets are the most common, with most plugging into a USB port or a 3.5mm audio connection on your PC, and they're great if you want clean, uninterrupted audio.

 Wireless headsets, on the other hand, tend to be more expensive than wired headset, but they're great for cutting down on the warren of PC cables you've got building up behind the back of your desk.
 They're also super convenient you're playing games on the TV in your living room, as it means you can kick back on the sofa without falling over a tangle of wires every time you get up to make a cuppa.
 They will need charging when they run out of battery, though, and their 2.4GHz wireless signal can get interrupted if you've got a lot of wireless devices in the same room or around your house.
-I've never had a problem with this personally, but it can be an issue with certain headsets.
+Neither I nor previous hardware ed Katharine have had this problem personally, but it can be an issue with certain headsets.

-Can I use a PC gaming headset with console?
+Can I use a PC gaming headset with a console?

-Some gaming headsets only have a USB connection, for example.
-This is great for PC users, but not all consoles support these kinds of USB headsets, so it's important to check the headset's specs beforehand.
+Connection type is important here.
+Some gaming headsets only have a USB connection, for example; that's great for PC users, but not all consoles support USB headsets, so it's important to check the headset's specs beforehand.
 Even if a headset has a traditional 3.5mm audio connection, you should still check it's compatible with PC.
 Headsets with a single, combined 3.5mm headphone jack will work fine with consoles, laptops and phones, for example, but you'll need an dual 3.5mm adapter (shown below) if you want to use the headset's microphone on PC.

 What are Hi-Res Audio headphones?